alensiljak/cashier/README.md

 Using Netlify to serve HTTPS site, as required by PWA specs.
 The [base url](https://cashier-pwa.netlify.com/) is on Netlify.

-Automatic deployment is triggered when the Release branch is updated.

-Manual deployment is done using `netlify-cli` (an NPM package installed globally - `yarn i -g netlify-cli`).
+Manual deployment is done using `netlify-cli` package installed in the project.
-Run `netlify deploy` from the root project directory.
+Run `yarn run deploy` from the root project directory.
 This requires netlify.toml.
 Otherwise, run from dist/pwa directory.
 To deploy the Prod version, run `netlify deploy --prod`.

 # Cashier Ecosystem